Skip to main content

 Advice guides for Queensland Development Code QDC MP2.2 Fire safety in residential care buildingsThe proposed or designed departures from the prescriptive requirements of QDC MP2.2 will invariably lead to a performance solution design.
 We have listed the following operational requirements of the fire safety systems for performance solutions…

-Position statements Position statements are developed by us to inform building development application stakeholders about our position in terms of fire safety, building design and construction and building use.
-Recognising that there can be occasions where design and construction projects may encounter fire safety issues that are not…
+Position Statements for Performance Solution Designs Position statements are developed by us to inform building development application stakeholders about our position in terms of fire safety, building design and construction and building use.
+Recognising that there can be occasions where design and construction projects may encounter fire…

 • Referral advice guide – performance solutions